 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Do you often find yourself wondering how your money seems to vanish into thin air?
+Do you often find yourself wondering how your money seems to vanish into thin air (even beyond the rate of inflation)?
 Or do you have a seemingly far-flung dream about being debt free?
-Then it is time to do something about it – and the best course of action is to set financial goals.
+Then it is time to do something about it – and the best course of action is to set financial goals!

 Unfortunately, you cannot just hope that money stays in your account or wish your debts away.
 You need to take command and set smart financial goals to accomplish these tasks.